HakinCodes/Malaria-Detection/Documentation/malaria_documentation_summary .md

 <p><b>Our code template shall perform the following steps:</b></p>

-<ol><li>Importing Libraries</li><li>Preliminary Data Processing.</li><li>Check total number of entries</li><li>Exploratory Data Analysis (EDA).</li></ol>
+<ol><li>Importing Libraries</li><li>Preliminary Data Processing.</li><li>Check the total number of entries</li><li>Exploratory Data Analysis (EDA).</li></ol>

 <h3>Information about the dataset.</h3>

 <p>The dataset is downloaded from Kaggle from this link — <a href="https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria">https://www.kaggle.com/iarunava/cell-images-for-detecting-malaria</a>.
 The dataset was originally taken from the NIH website and uploaded to a Kaggle repository.
 The dataset contains 27558 cell images.
-Out of these 27558 images, we have 13779 cell images which are infected by Malaria and an other 13779 images which are uninfected.
+Out of these 27558 images, we have 13779 cell images that are infected by Malaria and another 13779 uninfected images.

 <h2>Importing Libraries</h2>